Frequently Asked Questions

 What type of schools hire for the full time positions?

-They are private or international schools that teach all subjects in English.
-In addition they may have international curriculums.
+They are private and mostly international schools that teach all subjects in English.

 What is the dress code for teachers?